ryansheehy0/Neo-C/Readme.md

 Neo-C is a programming language like C++, but tries to have a consistent and pleasant to use syntax.
 C++ gives so many features to users that it becomes up to them how they want to program in C++.
 This often leads to inconsistency and over-complexity.
 In contrast, Neo-C has relatively simple features and tries not to be overly complex.
 It isn't backwards compatible C++.

 - **Compile still in development.**
+  - If there's a disagreement between the compiler and the documentation, then the documentation is correct.
 - In order to implement syntax highlighting in vs code, copy and paste the **Neo_C_Syntax_Highlighter** folder in **~/.vscode/extensions/**.
 - Neo-C files have the **.nc** file extension.